-The Education Faculty is in an exciting phase of expansion and growth.
 Established in 1913, the Rhodes University Education Department, offered an initial teacher education qualification for students wishing to teach in secondary schools.
-One hundred and two years later, the academic endeavour has expanded and diversified, with the Education Department forming the core of an Education Faculty which offers a range of qualifications within and across four broad education sectors, namely higher education, formal schooling, early childhood education and education and training development.
+One hundred and five years later, the academic endeavour has expanded and diversified, with the Education Department forming the core of an Education Faculty which offers a range of qualifications within and across four broad education sectors, namely higher education, formal schooling, early childhood education and education and training development.

 The Education Faculty consists of the: